tendermint/tendermint/docs/rfc/rfc-018-bls-agg-exploration.md

 can therefore be checked using an aggregated public key instead of one at a time, public key by public key.

+### Summing Zero Attacks

+[Summing zero attacks][summing-zero-paper] are attacks that rely on using the '0' point of an elliptic curve.
+For BLS signatures, if the point 0 is chosen as the private key, then the 0 point will also always be the public key and all signatures produced by the key will also be the 0 point.
+This is easy enough to detect when verifying each signature individually.

+However, because BLS signature aggregation creates an aggregated signature and an aggregated public key, a set of colluding signers can create a pair or set of signatures that aggregate to 0.
+The signatures that sum zero along with the summed public key of the colluding signers will verify any message.
+This would allow the colluding signers to sign any block or message with the same signature.
+This would be reasonably easy to detect and create evidence for because, in all other cases, the same signature should not verify more than message.
+It's not exactly clear how such an attack would advantage the colluding validators because the normal mechanisms of evidence gathering would still detect the double signing, regardless of the signatures on both blocks being identical.

 ### Backwards Compatibility

 Backwards compatibility is an important consideration for signature verification.